alicezhang09/alicezhang09.github.io/README.md

 A fully functional demo is available at <a href="http://demo.themefisher.com/demos/?theme=sulfur">Demo</a>
 You can visit our website to download this theme <a href="https://themefisher.com/products/sulfur-free-simple-html-template/">Download Now</a>

-## Bugs Reports

-Have a bug or a feature request?
-Please open a new issue.

-## Copyright and license

-Copyright 2017 themefisher.com, <a target="_blank" href="https://themefisher.com/license">License</a>

-## Support Themefisher Development
-This template is a MIT licensed open source project and completely free to use.
-However, the amount of effort needed to maintain and develop new features for the project is not sustainable without proper financial backing.
-You can support development by buying one of our [premium templates](https://themefisher.com/premium-templates/).

 ### Check out our FREE Bootstrap & HTML5 Templates